-Expert Inspections will consist of a ground based visual assessment to gain an understanding of an individual trees structural condition so as to inform, where appropriate, re-inspection interval and management recommendations.
+Expert inspections will consist of a ground based visual assessment to gain an understanding of an individual trees structural condition so as to inform, where appropriate, re-inspection interval and management recommendations.
 Where detailed inspection is identified as being necessary aerial access to view the upper parts of the tree, or the use of specialised equipment (for example decay mapping) will be undertaken.

-Basic Inspections will consist of a ground based visual assessment to observe obvious potential hazards including altered exposure, hanging dead-wood, broken branches, injury, wilting, crown decline, severed roots and splits.
+Basic inspections will consist of a ground based visual assessment to observe obvious potential hazards including altered exposure, hanging deadwood, broken branches, injury, wilting, crown decline, severed roots, cracks in the soil around the tree, evidence of fungus and splits.